Paternity Leave: Great Workplaces Advancing Shared Parenting

 Companies that prioritise paternity leave and family-friendly policies in Ireland create a positive experience for their employees and strengthen their employer and corporate brand not only by attracting more talent but also customers.
 This can enhance the company's reputation as a responsible and caring employer, attracting not just employees but also customers who support socially responsible businesses.

-How to support your Employees on Paternity Leave in Ireland?
+How to support your employees through Paternity Leave

 1. Show your Employees You Care